jramminger/jramminger.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Tesserae
+title: Empty
-subtitle: Intertextuality in large quantities
+subtitle: Used as template
 image: /images/home-bg.jpg
 ---
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).